joshsia/joshsia/README.md

 Some interesting projects I have worked on:

-- Using reinforcement learning (RL) to solve a random maze - [view](https://github.com/joshsia/random-maze-rl)
+- Used reinforcement learning (RL) to solve a random maze - [view](https://github.com/joshsia/random-maze-rl)

 Reached goal in 85 steps             |  Reached goal in 99 steps :-------------------------:|:-------------------------: